 Andre joined Watsi on October 27th, 2020.
-Two years ago, Andre joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andre's most recent donation supported Paw, a 52-year-old refugee and mother of two from Thailand, to fund lens replacement surgery so that she can see clearly and weave again.
+Three years ago, Andre joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andre's most recent donation supported Linn's Baby, a four day old baby girl from Thailand, to fund a colostomy so she can grow up healthy.

 Paw is 52-year-old woman from Thailand.
 She lives with her husband, two daughters and son-in-law in a refugee camp.
 She and her husband are homemakers, while her eldest daughter and son-in-law are teachers.
 Her youngest daughter is a student.
 She has cataracts and she has blurred vision in both of her eyes.
 Because of her poor vision, she has difficulty walking around the refugee camp and she has had to stop weaving and selling traditional Karen clothes from her home-region of Burma.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund lens replacement surgery for Paw.
 On December 29th, doctors will perform a lens replacement, during which they will remove Paw's natural lenses and replace them with an intraocular lens implant in each eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $1,500 procedure.
 "I hope that my treatment will be successful.
 I want to be able to see well.
 I want to continue weaving clothes in the future, and I want to live with my family for the rest of my life,” she said.